What happened to Brian Laundrie's notebook?

 Chris and Roberta Laundrie, Brian’s parents, have not received their son’s notebook from the FBI, according to their attorney Steve Bertolino.
 They were briefly shown the note containing Brian’s confession but did not read it, Bertolino says.

-“[Chris and Roberta] were too upset at the time,” Bertolino told WFLA.
+“[Chris and Roberta] were too upset at the time,” Bertolino told WFLA, a sister station of WOWK 13 News.
 “That’s all there was to it.”

 The notebook has remained an object of fascination with the public.
 To this day, the motive for Petito’s death remains unknown, as does whether the notebook contains Brian’s reasoning for killing his fiancée.